ArduPilot/companion/Up_Squared/Ubuntu/README.md

 ### 5.1 Main components
 Following the description in the [APSync main wiki](https://ardupilot.org/dev/docs/apsync-intro.html) to test the main components.
 The data flows are described [here](https://ardupilot.org/dev/docs/apsync-intro.html#how-flight-controller-data-is-routed-to-various-programs).

-- If Wifi hotspot is enabled, connect to the network `ardupilot` with password `ardupilot`.
+- If Wifi hotspot is enabled, connect to the network `ArduPilot` with password `ardupilot`.
 If you have trouble connecting, consider disabling the password requirement.
 Once connected to the WiFi network it would be possible to:
   - Connect to AP Web server via the URL `http://10.0.1.128`.
 Details of available actions on the AP Web server can be found [here](https://ardupilot.org/dev/docs/apsync-intro.html#wifi-access-point-dataflash-logging).
   ![test_webap](https://i.imgur.com/tO0ATYT.png)
   - ssh to `10.0.1.128` username: `apsync`, password: `apsync`.